ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries.markdown

 {CODE-BLOCK:plain}
 {
     ...
-    User: Users/1-A
+    "User": "users/1-A"
     ...
 }
 {CODE-BLOCK/}
-- Properties that are nested objects that have a property that is a document key, the nested object is considered an edge in this case.
+- For properties that contain nested objects where that nested object has a property that is a document key, the nested object as a whole is considered an edge in this case.
 {CODE-BLOCK:plain}
 {
     ...
     User:
     {
         ...
-        UserId:Users/1-A
+        "UserId":"users/1-A"
         ...
     }
     ...